Marker Logo

 this page online

-to play from Willie Brown, Charley Patton, and Son House.
+was born in Hazlehurst, Mississippi, but by 1920 he was living near Robinsonville, just south of Memphis.
+In the late 1920s, he took up the guitar and was learning to play from Willie Brown, Charley Patton, and Son House.
 By 1931, Johnson had returned to the Hazlehurst area and begun studying with local bluesman Ike Zinnerman, generally accepted by scholars as the most important influence on Johnson and his revolutionary, modern style.

 From 1933 on, Johnson traveled around the Delta and to other parts of the country including Memphis, St. Louis, Chicago, Detroit, New York, and even Canada.
 Johnson went from one jook to another, never settling in one place, although he did have a home in Helena, Arkansas, for a time.
 Late in 1938, impresario John Hammond planned to present Johnson as part of the “From Spirituals to Swing” concert at Carnegie Hall, an appearance that would have undoubtedly made him an international star.
 Unfortunately, Johnson died before that event.
 He was allegedly poisoned by the angry husband of a woman he was seeing.
-He died on Star of the West plantation just south of this site on August 16 and was buried here the following day.
+He died on Star of the West plantation just south of this site on August 16 and was

 Robert Johnson Marker (Rear) image.
 Click for full size.

-Photographed By Mark Hilton, September 13, 2014
+Photographed by Mark Hilton, September 13, 2014

 2. Robert Johnson Marker (Rear)